 Enroll Now for 2021

-PFIC will be September 15-16 2021 and will be held in-person in Park City Utah as well as virtually.
+PFIC will be held in-person in Park City Utah as well as virtually.

-Limited enrollment will be allowed at the in-person venue with social distancing and mask requirements.
+Limited enrollment will be allowed at the in-person venue with social distancing and vaccination or mask requests.

 All content will be recorded and have access until the end of 2021 via the PFIC Portal.